MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 # Advanced Xbox Live sandboxes

 > [!NOTE]
 > This article explains advanced usage of sandboxes and is mainly applicable to large gaming studios which have multiple teams and complex permissions requirements.
-If you are part of the Xbox Live Creators Program or the ID@Xbox Program, see [Xbox Live Sandboxes Intro](xbox-live-sandboxes.md).
+If you are instead part of the Xbox Live Creators Program or the ID@Xbox Program, see [Xbox Live Sandboxes Intro](xbox-live-sandboxes.md).

 The Xbox Live *sandbox* provides an entire private environment for development.
 This article explains what sandboxes are, why they exist, how they apply to publishers, and how they impact internal Xbox teams.